HONR 1300, Media and Democracy (BAI)

 Section 001, CRN TBA, 3 credits

 This course will explore issues related to agriculture, food, water, and land through the lens of science.
-By reading scientific and engineering literature, reviewing case studies, carrying out water and energy balance calculations, and evaluating development alternatives for feasibility and cost/benefits, students will gain understanding of the role that agriculture, food, water, and land have played in American life.
-They will also develop an understanding of the impact of individual food and diet decisions on our water/energy/environmental footprint, and of the role these decisions will play in determining our culture’s future sustainability.
-Students will be involved as teams in the evaluation of the current state of a food system’s sustainability within a Cache Valley context and will recommend ways to move toward long-term sustainability through a required term project.
+By reading scientific literature, performing experiments, and analyzing data, students will learn to think critically about the choices that American businesses, farmers, and politicians make about food, water, and land.
+Students will also consider the impact of individual food and diet decisions on our water/energy/environmental footprint, and of the role these decisions play in our national and global future.
+Students will work in teams to evaluate a specific food system in Cache Valley and will recommend ways to move toward long-term sustainability through a final project.

 HONR 3020 Depth Humanities/Creative Arts